zain_

 The two-sided problem

 • Accessibility debt.
-Contrast and text-size failures across the product (the target was WCAG 2.1 AA — the palette itself needed rework to get there).
+Contrast and text-size failures across the product (the target was WCAG 2.1 AA, and the palette itself needed rework to get there).

 • Handoff friction.
 Developers had to guess paddings, colours, and component behaviour per screen; design intent drifted in translation.